mathesh-me/docker-articles/docker-buildx-bake/docker-buildx-bake.md

     ├── Dockerfile
     ├── app.js
     └── package.json
 ```

-Normally for building the images from the above Dockerfiles, we need to run the `docker build` command for each Dockerfile.<br>
+Normally, for building the images from the above Dockerfiles, we need to run the `docker build` command for each Dockerfile.<br>

 1. Build the frontend image:
 ```bash